okc1/okc1.github.io/source/_posts/design/2016-07-11-design-twitter.md

 ## optimize 'Like' info

-In tweet table, if we need to count(user) who liked, it's gonna table forever.
+In tweet table, if we need to count(user) who liked, it's gonna take forever.

 __We must denormalize this data__!